-SECTION 4 A guide to the basics of coverage decisions and appeals Section 4.1 Asking for coverage decisions and making appeals: the big picture
+SECTION 4 A guide to the basics of coverage decisions and appeals

+Section 4.1 Asking for coverage decisions and making appeals: the big picture

-Coverage decisions and appeals deal with problems related to your benefits and coverage for medical services and prescription drugs, including payment.
-This is the process you use for issues such as whether something is covered or not and the way in which something is covered.
+Coverage decisions and appeals deal with problems related to your benefits and coverage for your medical care (services, items and Part B prescription drugs, including payment).
+To keep things simple, we generally refer to medical items, services and Medicare Part B prescription drugs as medical care.
+You use the coverage decision and appeals process for issues such as whether something is covered or not and the way in which something is covered.